This fall’s election will decide fate of proposed Downtown Development Authority in Eagle

 It’s going to be a busy ballot for Eagle residents this fall, who will make their presidential and other candidate decisions along with weighing in on a tax question and a de-Gallagher proposal.

-Additionally, 95 Eagle property owners will see another question on their ballots — one seeking approval to create a Downtown Development Authority in Eagle.
+Additionally, 95 Eagle property owners, their designees and leaseholders in the affected area will see another question on their ballots — one seeking approval to create a Downtown Development Authority in Eagle.

-The 95 people who will decide the DDA question are the owners of property in the proposed authority boundaries.
+The 95 properties encompassed in a DDA question are located within proposed authority boundaries.
 The proposal comes from a group of downtown business owners who have independently worked toward creation of the DDA for the past year.
 Earlier this month, the Eagle Town Board approved the plan to present the DDA question to the affected property owners.

 “This (establishing a DDA) initiates a broader effort that will then develop a downtown development plan,” said Eagle Town Manager Brandy Reitter.
 “This is just another tool in the town’s toolbox to try to revitalize old Broadway.”